 Webinars, between modules:

-Webinars may be arranged between modules, mostly to present specific, well-contained topics or to help students prepare for assignments.
+Webinars will occur between modules, mostly to present specific topics or to help students prepare for assignments.

 This is an excerpt from the complete course description for the course.
 If you are an active student at BI, you can find the complete course descriptions with information on eg. learning goals, learning process, curriculum and exam at portal.bi.no.
 We reserve the right to make changes to this description.